tone-row/court.css/README.md

 ## Roadmap

-- make sure Court component props are exported and easy to compose
+- Make sure Court component props are exported and easy to compose
-- remove unlikely classes (e.g., `content`)
-- add autoprefixer to final css
 - Move the entire class generation process and data it's derived from into this repository
+  - Remove unlikely classes (e.g., `content`)
+- Add autoprefixer to final css
-- make it work for as many as possible: vue, svelte, preact, lit
+- Add polymorphic component for friends: vue, svelte, preact, lit
+- Allow users to generate CSS themselves (or add it at runtime) and alter class generation and modifiers